-Many people confuse themselves by considering sperm production and testosterone as same.
-For those who need a clarification let me clarify you in a single like: sperms are male reproductive cells which help in reproduction, and testosterone is a hormone produced in male body to inherit other manly features like gaining muscle, body hair, stronger bones etc.
+Many people confuse themselves by considering sperm production and testosterone as the same.
+For those who need clarification let me clarify you in a single like: sperms are male reproductive cells that help in reproduction, and testosterone is a hormone produced in the male body to inherit other manly features like gaining muscle, body hair, stronger bones, etc.

 6# Hair loss

-As specified earlier, testosterone is a male hormone which is responsible for several body functions like building muscle, sex drive, bone strength, etc.
+As specified earlier, testosterone is a male hormone that is responsible for several body functions like building muscle, sex drive, bone strength, etc.

 Hair growth is also a function of testosterone, studies have found that male with low testosterone level tends to lose body hair as well.
 Although baldness can be an inheritable component but low T level might also be one of the reasons.

-Studies have found, people with low testosterone level reported fatigue even after long hours of sleep.
+Studies have found, people with low testosterone levels reported fatigue even after long hours of sleep.

-There is a no direct correlation with the body fatigue and the testosterone level.
+There is no direct correlation between body fatigue and testosterone level.
 But there is a direct relationship between stress and testosterone levels.

-Higher stress and high testosterone level can’t go altogether, most participants with low testosterone level were leading to stressful and hectic lifestyle, which ultimately lead to lower body testosterone level and lower body fitness too.
+Higher stress and high testosterone level can’t go altogether, most participants with low testosterone levels were leading to stressful and hectic lifestyles, which ultimately lead to lower body testosterone levels and lower body fitness too.

 8# Body fat %